Pranesh-Selvaraj/SmartCoaster-repo/README.md

 2. Access the homepage at [http://localhost:8000/](http://localhost:8000/)
 3. Visit [http://localhost:8000/overview](http://localhost:8000/overview) for a monitoring page displaying requests from Smart Coasters.
 4. Explore [http://localhost:8000/table](http://localhost:8000/table) for a comprehensive view of all tables.
-5. Access individual Smart Coaster orders and make payments directly using the integrated PayPal system.
+5. Access individual Smart Coaster orders and make payments directly using the integrated PayPal system and receive the recipt/bill after successful payment which can be download as PDF file.

 This system provides a user-friendly interface for configuring and overseeing the Smart Coaster system within a restaurant environment.